oktagonia/oktagonia.github.io/docs/blog/ternary/ternary.md

 y\mathbf{T}\mathbf{X}\mathbf{X}$.

 As such, $x \lor y := x\mathbf{T}y(y\mathbf{T}\mathbf{X}\mathbf{X})$.
-With the same procedure we can find the term of conjuction as well:
+With the same procedure we can find the term of conjunction as well:
 $x \land y := xyx(y\mathbf{X}\mathbf{F}\mathbf{X})$.
 Kleene implication is just $\neg x \lor y$ so I didn't bother finding a term for that.
 I also did Łukasiewicz implication just because I could.
 The results can be found at the top of the page.